Xposed-Modules-Repo/com.fzer0x.flatequalizerhook/README.md

 ## 🎯 Compatibility

-- **Flat Equalizer App:** This module is tested with version `6.1.0 - 6.3.5`.
+- **Flat Equalizer App:** This module is tested with version `6.1.0 - 6.3.5` on `Android 15`.
 It may or may not work with other versions.
 - **LSPosed:** Requires LSPosed framework to be installed.

 ## 🚀 Installation

-1.  **Download:** Get the latest release from the [LSPosed Repository](https://github.com/Xposed-Modules-Repo/com.fzer0x.flatequalizerhook).
+1.  **Download:** Get the latest release from the [LSPosed Repository](https://github.com/Xposed-Modules-Repo/com.fzer0x.flatequalizerhook/releases).
 2.  **Activate Module:** Install the APK and activate it in the LSPosed Manager.
 3.  **Select Scope:** Ensure that `Flat Equalizer` is selected in the module's scope.
 4.  **Reboot:** Restart the `Flat Equalizer` app.